Responsible Packaging Management Association of Southern Africa

 As part of our quest for global Best Practices, contribute to Responsible and practical Regulations, and be part of the Global Packaging network, the Association applied to and was accepted as a consultative NGO Member of the UN Committee of Experts for Transport of Dangerous Goods, and the GHS in December 2006.

 RPMASA continues to participate in various working groups and has successfully presented on behalf of other sectors.

-In 2009 and 2011 we held very successful Conferences at the Durban ICC with International Speakers to share their knowledge and provide Training in various topics such as the IMDG code and a UNITAR team in 2011 the Trained over 140 people from Industry and Government in sessions held in Durban and Gauteng.
+In 2009 and 2011 RPMASA held very successful Conferences at the Durban ICC with International Speakers to share their knowledge and provide Training in various topics such as the IMDG code and the GHS.
+A UNITAR GHS team Trained over 140 people from Industry and Government in sessions held in Durban and Gauteng in 2011.

 To provide members and industry with:

 • A voice to Government and opportunity to participate in International and National Regulations and Standards